AlexLupo5/CSC212-Term-Project/README.md

 **Status Update**
 - For current working version of convexHull.cpp please download convexHull.cpp and convexHull.h to your program. convexHull (version 4)
-  * convexHull can be called in main by convexHull "name of objext"("file name");
+  * convexHull can be called in main by convexHull "name of object"("file name");
   * convexHull.cpp also allows the user to print the output to the terminal or to a dot file by either calling "name of object".print() or "name of object".dot() in the main.cpp file.
+  * convexHull.dot and convexHull2.dot files can be visualized by using graph.cpp
-  * .dot file can be visualized by using the (graphics .cpp) or by copying and pasting it into https://dreampuf.github.io/GraphvizOnline/
+  * convexHullGraphviz.dot file can be visualized by copying and pasting it into https://dreampuf.github.io/GraphvizOnline/

 **Instructions**
 1. Copy convexHull.cpp (version 4) and convexHull.h (version 4) into your program IDE of choice.